What is Acne?

 The least irritating treatment is a wash that contains salicylic acid (such as Neutrogena Oil-Free Wash).
-This helps unclog pores which prevents the formation of pimples and comedones (black heads and white heads).
-Start the wash and wait east 1 week before adding a second treatment to assess if your child is allergic to the active ingredient, salicylic acid.
+This helps to unclog pores which prevent the formation of pimples and comedones (black heads and white heads).
+Start the wash and wait at least 1 week before adding a second treatment to assess if your child is allergic to the active ingredient, salicylic acid.

 Acne is largely genetic, and is also affected by hormones, hence its appearance and persistence throughout puberty, and sadly reappearance during early menopause.
 Though it may be tempting to tell your teen that french fries and donuts cause their acne, that isn’t the case.
-High dairy intake, particularly skim milk, has been associated with acne, but is not the primary cause.
-Some moisturizing creams and sunscreens can make acne worse.
-Make sure all products used on the skin have the words “non-comedogenic” or “oil free” on their label.
+High dairy intake, particularly skim milk, has been associated with acne but is not the primary cause.
+Some moisturizing creams and heavier sunscreens can make acne worse.
+Make sure all products used on the skin have the words “non-comedogenic” or “oil-free” on their label.
 Moisturizers are often necessary to counteract the dryness from the acne treatment medications.
-Some non-comedogenic choices are Neutrogena Gel Boost and Cerave moisturizers.
+Some non-comedogenic choices are SkinMedica Ultra Sheer Moisturizer, Neutrogena Gel Boost and Cerave moisturizers.